This is a simple and quick guide with ideas for how you might reduce your ocean and beach waste footprint.

 Secondly, How Might You Reduce These Types Of Waste To Lower Your Rubbish Footprint?

 - Consider reducing the amount of seafood you eat, and substituting with a lower impact land based food

-- An obvious one – smokers need to make steps to give up smoking
+- An obvious one – smokers need to make steps to reduce, or ideally give up smoking

-- Vaping is a popular option smokers may take to try to quit smoking – it can certainly reduce butt waste
+- Vaping is a popular option smokers may take up to try to quit smoking – it can certainly reduce butt waste

-- The proper disposal of cigarette butts (if someone finds it hard to give up smoking) is also a better option than dropping butts on the ground where they will find their way into the ocean
+- The proper disposal of cigarette butts (if someone finds it hard to give up smoking) into waste bins is also a better option than dropping butts on the ground where they will find their way into the ocean

 - Use a re-usuable washable bottle to drink your water and other drinks instead of continually buying new bottles